numo68/restictool/README.rst

    be quiet

 ``-v``
    be verbose.
-Repeat for increasing verbosity level
+Repeat for increasing verbosity level.
+This only applies to the tool itself to filter log output, verbosity for the restic itself has to be specified through its own arguments.

 ``COMMAND``
    one of ``backup``, ``restore``, ``run`` or ``check``